HistoricalChristianFaith/Commentaries-Database/README.md

 [Here is an example](https://github.com/HistoricalChristianFaith/Example-Commentary-Api) of the sqlite file being utilized in a simple PHP api to show commentaries for a user-specified passage of the Bible.

+Want to make a contribution to the repository?
+See below for details on file formats, and see [this pull request](https://github.com/HistoricalChristianFaith/Commentaries-Database/pull/1) for an example.
+We use the pull request feature to add notes/discussion about sources and such.

 ## FILE NAME FORMATS:

 ```